 Is it definitely safe to take this much CBD?

-Furthermore, according to neuroscientist Nick Jikomes, the perfect dose of CBD might change for an individual over time.
+Furthermore, according to neuroscientist Nick Jikomes, the best amount of CBD to consume might change for an individual over time.
 In an interview with Leafly, he says that, “…people’s physiologies change over time, including the ECS […].
 These things change over the lifetime of an individual, and so the optimal ratios and doses of these compounds, whatever they may be, are probably going to change as well.”

 Sadly, we can’t tell you exactly how much CBD you should be taking, because that number rests of a variety of factors.
 However, we can provide you with some rough guidelines to help you out.
-Remember that you should always start of small and give yourself time to figure out your own minimum effective dose.
-What works for someone else might not work for you.
+Remember that you should always start small.
+What is suitable for someone else might not be suitable for you.

-Please note that none of the above should be taken as actual medical advice.
-If you can talk to your doctor about these issues, then do not hesitate to have a conversation with them.
-If not, then you can use these guidelines and ensure that you stay safe by keeping a CBD journal and making sure you listen to your body.
+Lastly, if you can talk to a professional about these issues, then do not hesitate to have a conversation with them.
+If not, then you can use these guidelines along with a CBD journal – always making sure to listen to your body.